MikeBishop/http-layering/draft-bishop-http-layering.md

 # Moving Forward

-The definition of layers within HTTP may initially seem like an exercise in abstract software architecture.
-However, the networks over which we run TCP/IP today look nothing like the networks for which TCP/IP was originally designed.
+The networks over which we run TCP/IP today look nothing like the networks for which TCP/IP was originally designed.
 It is the clean separation between TCP, IP, and the lower-layer protocols which has enabled the continued usefulness of the higher-layer